There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 One (Ryan Reynolds) was a billionaire while he was alive.
 After being presumed dead in an accident, he decided to take advantage of his unique opportunity.
-He would recruit a team of skilled men and women who have wound up in situations like his and they would take out some of the world's baddest and most dangerous people.
-Although they are very much alive, they are ghosts to the rest of the world, which gives them an advantage.
+He would recruit a team of skilled men and women who have wound up in situations like his, and they would take out some of the world's baddest and most dangerous people.
+Although they are very much alive, they are ghosts to the rest of the world, and that gives them an advantage.

 The Pros & Cons